Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 - Fixed double text-popup in Burnville when you look at the healer's sign.
 - Fixed chest opening when you got hit by the spikes in the palace of S'Endar.
 - The blacksmith in Newlake has now the correct name and repair cost.
+- Fixed ship dealer in Spannenberg.
+Ships will now correctly be spawned.

 ## Version 1.09